CAP: Correlation-Aware Pruning for Highly-Accurate Sparse Vision Models: The CAP Pruning Framework

-\paragraph{Regularization and Augmentation.} Another important ingredient for achieving high accuracy is the choice of the regularization/augmentation pipeline.
-Specifically, we observe that smaller models such as DeiT-Tiny benefit from \emph{lower} levels of data augmentation during fine-tuning as in~\citep{how_to_train_your_vit}, whereas larger models such as DeiT-Base behave best with more complex augmentation and regularization, such as~\citep{DeiT}.
-Intuitively, fine-tuning sparsified small models with high augmentation likely may exceed model capacity, rendering the optimization process unstable.
-We provide detailed parameter values and ablations for this training component in the Appendix.
+\paragraph{Regularization and Augmentation.} For augmentation, similarly to~\cite{SVIT}, we adopt known best-practices from the literature: smaller models such as DeiT-Tiny benefit from \emph{lower} levels of data augmentation during fine-tuning as in~\cite{how_to_train_your_vit}, whereas larger models such as DeiT-Base behave best with more complex augmentation and regularization~\cite{DeiT}.
+This is intuitive, since fine-tuning sparsified small models with high augmentation may exceed model capacity, rendering the optimization process unstable.
+We provide detailed parameter values and ablations for this training component in Appendix \ref{app:training_details}.

+\paragraph{Augmentation for the Empirical Fisher.} The choice of augmentation is of great importance not only for the model training but for the accurate estimate of the Empirical Fisher as well.
+We observed that without proper augmentation the sparse solution obtained overfits to the training data even when finetuned with the same augmentation and regularization setup.
+We provide details in Appendix \ref{app:augmentation_for_fisher}.

-\paragraph{An Efficient Pipeline for Sparsity Sweeps.} We propose a simple iterative pruning framework, which takes a set of target sparsity configurations and produces models which match these configurations \emph{in a single run}.
+\paragraph{Efficient Sparsity Sweeps.} We propose a simple iterative pruning framework, which takes a set of target sparsity configurations and produces models which match these configurations \emph{in a single run}.
 Specifically, we start from a standard gradual pruning setup, which prunes in a sequence of steps of increasing sparsity, followed by sparse fine-tuning.
 We then set the intermediate values in such a way that all intermediate target sparsity levels are achieved.
-For example, if one wishes to obtain checkpoints with sparsity levels $40\%, 50\%, 75\%, 90\%$, one can set the lowest sparsity level on the gradual pruning schedule to $40\%$, the highest sparsity level to $90\%$ ,and $50\%, 75\%$ as intermediate points.
-Between any two such pruning steps, we apply the cyclic retraining schedule above.
+For example, if one wishes to obtain checkpoints with sparsity levels $40\%, 50\%, 75\%, 90\%$, one can set the lowest sparsity level on the gradual pruning schedule to $40\%$, the highest sparsity level to $90\%$, and $50\%, 75\%$ as intermediate points.
+Between any two such pruning steps, we apply the cyclic retraining schedule above, which ensures that all intermediate points are sufficiently optimized.

-We emphasize the fact that \emph{having an accurate pruner is key} to support this compressed pruning approach: virtually all previous high-accuracy pruning methods, e.g.~\citep{kusupati2020soft, singh2020woodfisher} redo the \emph{entire training run} for each sparsity target in turn.
+We emphasize the fact that \emph{the accurate CAP pruner is key} to support this efficient pruning approach: virtually all previous high-accuracy pruning methods in this setting, e.g.~\citep{kusupati2020soft, singh2020woodfisher, SVIT} redo the \emph{entire training run} for each sparsity target.
 In our experimental section, we also examine the impact of additional fine-tuning applied to each checkpoint, and show that it induces small-but-consistent improvements.